Blog

 • “What time of day do I typically see spikes?”

-Claude would fetch the live data, analyse it, and respond conversationally.
+And Claude will fetch live data, analyse it, and respond conversationally.

 The Implementation